aancw/leonids/_posts/2018-12-25-sickos-1-1-writeup.md

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```

 From the above results, we know that nmap tell us port 22 and 3128 is open.
 While port 8080 state is closed, it's so weird if open port just ssh and squid proxy.
 What's interesting is port 3128 for Squid Proxy.
-After hours of searching i get this explanation from rapid7 and from other writeup for SickOS.
+After hours of searching, I get this explanation from rapid7 and from other write-up for SickOS.
 As [rapid7](https://www.rapid7.com/db/modules/auxiliary/scanner/http/squid_pivot_scanning) explanation:

 > A misconfigured Squid proxy can allow an attacker to make requests on his behalf.
 This may give the attacker information about devices that he cannot reach but the Squid proxy can.
 For example, an attacker can make requests for internal IP addresses against a misconfigured open Squid proxy exposed to the Internet, therefore performing an internal port scan.
 The error messages returned by the proxy are used to determine if the port is open or not.
 Many Squid proxies use custom error codes so your mileage may vary.
 The open_proxy module can be used to test for open proxies, though a Squid proxy does not have to be open in order to allow for pivoting (e.g. an Intranet Squid proxy which allows the attack to pivot to another part of the network).

 I don't want to use metasploit built-in `auxiliary/scanner/http/squid_pivot_scanning` for this.
-So i'm building my own tools(after understanding the attack flow) for checking open port behind misconfigured squid proxy.
+So I'm building my own tools(after understanding the attack flow) for checking open port behind misconfigured squid proxy.
 You can use my tool for this purpose, just clone and run it:

-Spose - Squid Pivoting Open Port Scanner : http://github.com/aancw/spose
+Spose - Squid Pivoting Open Port Scanner : [http://github.com/aancw/spose](http://github.com/aancw/spose)

 **Scan with proxy**